Implementing organization-wide change—particularly with large teams—is a monumental task that must be approached with method.

 This is very common when just starting with Holaspirit.
 There's a team (5-6 people) in charge of mapping out roles and circles in your organization.

-The latter will get only view rights and will be able to see your org chart, navigate in the roles and circles.
-This is very efficient to create role awareness at the beginning and help users get acquainted with Holaspirit.
+This is very efficient to create role awareness at the beginning and help users get acquainted with Holaspirit and understand the "who does what" in the organization.

 Go to Administration